alidanapour/chip8_emulator/Product_Document.md

 - Testing methods: **TODO**

-## Work breakdown & Project schedule
+## Work breakdown

 The work breakdown and project schedule below are tentative and will be update after each iteration.
+We used the rule of thumb introduced in class: (informal estimate of time) * 3 to calculate the Estimated Efforts (hours).

 |   Deliverable	|   Estimated Efforts (hours)	|   Actual Efforts (hours)  | Planned Release |Owner(s)| Deadline|
 |:-	|:-:	|:-:	|:-:	|:-:	|:-:	|